 The CSI Program

-CSI meets three afternoons each week while school is in session in the Clubhouse space offered at CFA.
+CSI meets four afternoons each week while school is in session in the Clubhouse space offered at CFA.
 The curriculum continues to expand as we gain more exposure in the community.

 Following are the activities and life skills programs offered to empower our youth and help them prepare for a productive adulthood.